vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 * max-links-per-node = 16, neighbors-to-explore-at-insert 96

-We use the exact search to obtain the 100 ground truth exact nearest neighbors for all the queries in the dataset, and use those for the approximate nearest neighbor search *recall@10* calculations.
-We use 100 in the ground truth to be able to take into account *distance ties*.
+We use the exact search to obtain the 100 ground truth exact nearest neighbors for all the queries in the dataset, and use those for the approximate nearest neighbor search *recall@10* evaluation.
+We use 100 in the ground truth set to be able to take into account *distance ties*.

 With approximate nearest neighbor search in Vespa, the traversal of the HNSW graph uses one thread per search irrespective of the number of configured rank profile search threads; the threads are put to